Skip to Main Content

 Muslim Law in personal legal matters, such as family law and inheritance, is also a source of law by virtue of the Administration of Muslim Law Act (A) (Cap 3, 2009 Rev Ed).
 Muslim law is administered by the Syariah Court.

-Singapore's Legal System & Legal History
+Singapore's Legal System and Legal History

 Singapore has a common law legal system as a result of its colonial past as part of the British empire.
 The influence of the English common law on the development of Singapore law is generally more evident in certain traditional common law areas, such as contract, tort and equity, than in other statute-based areas such as criminal law and company law.
 Although judicial decisions from England and other Commonwealth jurisdictions are not binding on Singapore courts, Singapore has paid great deference to English decisions until recently, as Singapore departs from the decisions of English courts and develops its own local jurisprudence.
 Jurisdictions such as India and Australia have strongly influenced the approach and content of some of Singapore's statutes.